About the Company

 Location:

 The Livery Dinner is the only Company event specifically designed for Liverymen.
 It provides a rare opportunity for Liverymen to get together and spend a convivial evening in each other's company.
-This year the dinner will be held in the wonderful surroundings of the recently refurbished Brewers' Hall.
-The after-dinner guest speaker will be Liveryman Dr Timothy Schroder.
+This year, the dinner will be held in the wonderful surroundings of Pewterers' Hall.

 Location: